The 2018 shortFLIX films will air on Sky Arts, 24th May at 10:30PM. Tune in!

 LADIES DAY is about a young, black lesbian who spends the day in an Afro-Caribbean hair salon.
 It’s full of fun, sheen spray, gossip and laughter, but how will she deal with the casual homophobia?

-Abena is a freelance writer.
-She studied Biomedical Science at Imperial College London.
+Abena is a freelance writer-director.
 First published at 16 years old, when she interviewed a lead actor from HBO’s The Wire, she wrote for student media throughout university and her most recent work is featured in Black Ballad and gal-dem magazines.
-Her favourite topics are film, music, race, gender and sexuality.
-She loves all forms of writing and hopes to build a career in film, TV, print media and radio.
+Her favourite topics are film, music, food, gender and sexuality.
+She hopes to build a career in film, TV, print media and radio.

 You can stay updated with Abena below: